HrMav/Health-Analytics/SCENARIOS.md

 ## Scenario 3

 Breathing Rates: Is your breathing rate normal?
-Actually, there is no standard breathing rate forhumans.
+Actually, there is no standard breathing rate for humans.
 It can vary from as low as 4 breaths per minute to as high as 70 or 75 for a person engaged in strenuous exercise.
 Suppose that the resting breathing rates for college-age students have a relative frequency distribution that is mound-shaped, with a mean equal to 12 and a standard deviation of 2.3 breaths per minute.
 What fraction of all students would have breathingrates in the following intervals?